-Do you like your Rock served together with a whiskey – well – on the rocks?
+Do you like your rock served together with a whiskey – well – on the rocks?
 Down by the bayou, sitting on the porch?
 Rocking chair and all?
 New Orleans style?

 Only, they ain’t near any bayou, they dwell in Montréal up in Canada of all places.
-But never fear, they crunch about that gravel path of theirs like there is no tomorrow.
-In a way they sound something like a slower, mid-tempo, bluesy version of Bear Bone Company.
-Even if that don’t quite cut it.
+But never fear, this band crunches about that gravel path of theirs like there is no tomorrow.
+In a way, they sound something like a slow to mid-tempo, bluesy version of Bear Bone Company with a portion of Last Bullet.
+Even if that doesn’t quite cut it.

-We are talking about their up-coming new EP Seven Days on a Train, due to be let out of its cage in May 2016.
+We are talking about their new EP Seven Days on a Train, due to be let out of its cage in May 2016.
 Captivating and refreshingly retro, their style really delivers.
-And it better be good at a very short 18-some minutes of solid vinyl turns.
+And it better be good at very short 18-some minutes of solid vinyl turns.

 Did they succeed in their efforts to – and I quote: “…bring back the humanity and organic nature that was so prominent in the music of the vinyl era”?